fabbbiob/TrainingContent/O3653/O3653-2 Deep Dive into Office 365 APIs for Calendar, Mail, and Contacts/Lab.md

     }
     ```

-At this point you have created the repository that will be used to talk to Microsoft Graph API.
+At this point you have created the repository that will be used to talk to Microsoft Graph.

 ## Exercise 3: Code the MVC Application
 In this exercise, you will code the **MailController** of the MVC application to display messages as well as add behavior for sending and deleting messages.